 For those who are especially interested in music and music theory this book will be of great interest.
 The title was published in the original French in 2002 and this English version has been translated by Charlotte Mandell.
-This is in no way an attempt at any time of a review or a summary of Nancy’s ideas about Listening.
-His writing in this book defies any sort of comprehensive analysis or review.
+This is in no way an attempt at any type of a review or a summary of Nancy’s ideas about Listening.
+His writing in this book defies any sort of comprehensive analysis.
 The best way for me to approach this particular piece of writing is to glean a few words of wisdom here or there and see where his thoughts take me.
-Many might disagree with me and be downright annoyed and/or angry at my approach.
-But this is what I’ve got.

 Nancy begins his discussion of language with an analysis of the verbs we use for listening and hearing.
 In English we tend to used the verbs to hear and to listen interchangeably.
 When we say, “Did you hear me?” what we oftentimes really mean is “Did you listen to me?”
 “Are you understanding me?”
 The verb écouter, to listen, is derived from the Latin verb auscultare (to listen) and the Latin noun auris (ear), so écouter, which is derived from these words means “to lend and ear,” “to listen attentively.”
 Nancy states:

 We listen to someone who is giving a speech we want to understand, or else we listen to what can arise from silence and provide a signal or sign, or else we listen to what is called “music.”

 Nancy’s discussion of timbre in music is particularly fascinating.
 We cannot, through the use of musical notation, indicate timbre, so it is more subjective than other musical characteristics such as pitch, duration, and intensity.
 The literal meaning of the word timbre comes from the Greek tympanon, which is the tambourine of orgiastic cults.
 So Nancy concludes,